 There are several defenses an accused person may raise in response to being accused of bankruptcy.
 Perhaps the most obvious defense is to claim he or she provided false information or failed to disclose certain assets by mistake.
 A defendant may submit evidence that his or her attorney knew about the undisclosed assets or information that was omitted and argue that he or she simply did not notice prior to submitting the documents to court that there were omissions or false information.
 Similarly, a defendant may prove he or she did not intend to commit fraud by producing paperwork that was submitted to correct the false information or omission once discovered by the defendant.
 In some cases, the defendant may argue that his or her actions were actually done for a legitimate purpose despite appearing to be fraudulent.
 For example, he or she may have sold an asset to take advantage of a tax break or transferred the asset to help a family member who needed assistance at the time.
 Bankruptcy cases are also subject to statutes of limitations; therefore, if the action is brought after the deadline has elapsed, the defendant may argue that he or she cannot be convicted because the case was filed outside of the legally permissible time frame.

 Retain a skilled attorney

-Anyone who is under investigation for bankruptcy fraud should immediately contact a Fort Lauderdale or Naples bankruptcy fraud defense attorney.
+Anyone who is under investigation for bankruptcy fraud should immediately contact a Naples, Fort Lauderdale or Broward County bankruptcy fraud defense attorney.
 While it may be tempting to talk to someone about the investigation, defense lawyers strongly advise against discussing the pending case with anyone other than an attorney.
 Conversations between the person who is the subject of the investigations and potential witnesses may become a point of focus at trial.
 Speaking with someone else about the matter may also lead to that party being subpoenaed when they otherwise may not have been contacted.
 Joffe Law, P.A. stands ready to help with your federal case.